openedx/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

 ##########################

-Course authors and instructors can enroll students in a course, see how many people are enrolled, and, when necessary, unenroll students.
+Course authors and instructors can enroll students in a course, see how many people are enrolled, and, when necessary, unenroll students on the Instructor Dashboard.

 Students can enroll themselves in a course during its defined enrollment period.
 For a ``www.edx.org`` course, enrollment is publicly available to